About the artist:

 permutations of forms and colours to create individual and unique works.
 It was the culmination of decades of

-thought and practice that, as early as 1955, had found expression in his famous Yellow Manifesto In it he had
+thought and practice that, as early as 1955, had found expression in his famous Yellow Manifesto.
+There he had

 stated that painting and sculpture had become anachronistic terms for artists who should instead speak of "bi-,